trussworks/sesh/CONTRIBUTING.md

 ## Package layout

 The `sesh` package is meant to be the main interface to sesh.
-Thre are four packages used by the top level package.
+There are four packages used by the top level package.

 - `pkg/domain` is home to all the types and interfaces that are used in common by the packages.
 - `pkg/dbstore` is the postgres db implementation.